port-labs/port-docs/docs/guides-and-tutorials/visualize-service-k8s-runtime.md

 <br/><br/>

-We now have 2 scorecards configured - one for the workload's configuration, and another for its availability 😎
+We now have 2 scorecards configured - one for the workload's configuration validity, and another for its availability.
+We will come back to these later 😎

 ### Visualize your Kubernetes runtime